paulrobertlloyd/paulrobertlloyd-v3/_posts/journal/2011-07-22-remembering_brasilia.markdown

 Armed with clean clothes and a fully charged camera, I bravely ventured into the city again the next day.
 My first stop was the [Television Tower][3].
 Surrounded by an outdoor market and in a delaparated condition, this felt like a risky proposition, and stepping on to the 75m-high observation platform saw no end to my nerves.
 However it did provide fantastic views across this planned city.

-Looking west, I spotted the distinctive [<abbr title="Juscelino Kubitschek">JK</abbr> Memorial][4].
+Looking west, I spotted the distinctive [JK Memorial][4].
 I decided to get there next on foot, although walking is definitely not recommended in a city built around the car.
 The memorial to [Juscelino Kubitschek][5], whose idea it was to build this city, gave me my first taste of the futuristic architecture Brasilia is renowned for; this building could easily have been mistaken for a secret hideout for a James Bond villain.

 <figure>
     <img src="/assets/2011/07/brasilia_dom_bosco.jpg" alt=""/>